abelsj60/my-site/app/data/clips/uva-is-the-wine-trade-recession-proof.md

 ---
-headline: 'Is The Wine Trade Recession-Proof?'
+headline: 'Is the Wine Trade Recession-Proof?'
 publication: 'The Darden Report'
 position: 'Freelance'
 ---